aridjayarecipes/cutesrecipes.web.app/content/post/1829-easiest-way-to-prepare-super-quick-homemade-pomegranate-smoothie.md

 1. Take 1 cup cold water

 Pomegranate Smoothie - make a wonderful choice for healthy breakfast or evening snacks.
 The great flavor of these smoothies does not only make you start your day in a tasty way but also provides you.
-Pomegranates are awesome, but I've only recently started putting them in smoothies.
-Previously I was afraid that their seeds wouldn't blend smooth enough, and it always felt like a major undertaking to.
+Pomegranates are awesome, but I&#39;ve only recently started putting them in smoothies.
+Previously I was afraid that their seeds wouldn&#39;t blend smooth enough, and it always felt like a major undertaking to.

 <!--inarticleads2-->